anurag-crypto/fleeto/README.md

 ## Overview

-**Meaningless** is an on-demand logistics platform designed to connect users with drivers for real-time booking and tracking services.
+**Fleeto** is an on-demand logistics platform designed to connect users with drivers for real-time booking and tracking services.
 The platform is built with a **Flutter** app for users and a **web-based admin panel** for managing bookings, drivers, and analytics.

 This project has key features implemented for a basic logistics solution.
 Future versions will integrate scalability enhancements like load balancing, microservices, and real-time data caching.